10 Pro Tips for a Captivating Presentation Design

 • Interactive Elements: If your platform allows, consider making your infographics interactive!
 Clickable elements can dramatically boost engagement levels.

 Balancing visuals and text is a foundation for clarity and retention.
-Invest time integrating images, videos, and infographics for that extra punch in your presentations.
+Invest time in integrating images, videos, and infographics to give your presentations an extra punch.

-As we roll along, the next topic dives into typography tips for design, where we'll sharpen our focus on how to guide attention through clever font choices.
-Let's keep this momentum going!
+As we roll along, the next topic dives into typography tips for design, where we’ll sharpen our focus on guiding attention with clever font choices.
+Let’s keep this momentum going!

 Typography Tips for Design